How to Install TensorFlow?

 What is TensorFlow?

-TensorFlow is a software application, popular for implementing Machine Learning algorithms particularly neural networks.
+TensorFlow is a software application, popular for implementing Machine Learning algorithms, particularly neural networks.
 It was developed by Google and released as an open-source platform in 2015.
 It’s called TensorFlow because it takes input as multi-dimensional arrays which are also known as Tensors.
-We could construct a flowchart of operations that we want to perform on that input, i.e. data goes in at one end and then flows through this system of operations and comes out the other end as output.
+We could construct a flowchart of operations that we want to perform on that input, i.e. data goes in at one end and then flows through this operations system and comes out the other end as output.
 It is popular because of its extreme versatility.
 It could be run on different platforms like desktop, or a cloud or in a mobile device.
 All of this could be done using a single API.
 It could be trained on multiple machines, and then we could run it on a different machine.
 TensorFlow is very fast because it’s written in C++, but it can be accessed and controlled by other languages, mainly Python.
-Another great feature of TensorFlow is TensorBoard which enables us to monitor graphically and visually the work of it.
-Someone who is interested in Machine Learning especially neural network should learn TensorFlow.
+Another great feature of TensorFlow is TensorBoard which enables us to monitor graphically and visually its work.
+Someone interested in Machine Learning, especially neural network, should learn TensorFlow.

 Data Flow Graph Architecture of TensorFlow

-A Data Flow graph has two basic units: A Node representing a mathematical operation, and an edge which serves a multi-dimensional array known as tensors.
+A Data Flow graph has two basic units: A Node representing a mathematical operation, and an edge that serves a multi-dimensional array known as tensors.
 So, this high-level abstraction shows how the data flows between operations.
 Once the graph is created, an inner loop is written to drive computation.
 Inputs are fed into nodes through variables or placeholders.
 In TensorFlow, computations are run only after the session is created.

 Why is TensorFlow preferred in Deep Learning?

-- It has broad built-in support for Deep Learning and neural networks, so it’s easy to assemble net, assign parameters, and run the training process.
+- It has broad built-in support for Deep Learning and neural networks, making it easy to assemble net, assign parameters, and run the training process.

 - There are trainable mathematical functions that are useful for neural networks.
 Any gradient-based machine learning algorithm will benefit from TensorFlow’s auto-differentiation and suite of first-rate optimizers.

 - It is compatible with various machine learning due to its extensive collection of flexible tools.